Artificial Interference

 Firstly, I want to acknowledge the human cost.
 I regret the loss of anyone’s livelihood due to AI content generation, for I've felt the personal sting of technological displacement myself: as a bookseller watching automation, online retail, and supermarket dominance erode the marketshare of the traditional bookshop, and later as a videographer seeing robotic heads replace camera operators, then watching the ‘content creator' economy and 4K smartphones destabilise professional filmmaking.
 So I understand what it means to be pushed out by the new.

 Where I draw a hard line, in terms of creativity, is in the utilisation of algorithms for direct monetary gain.
 I will not seek financial reward for something I have not personally created myself.
-And so I have not, and will not, use AI to generate story ideas, let alone have it write the prose for me.
+And so I have not, and will not, use AI to generate story ideas, let alone have it write my prose for me.

-That being said, I do treat AI as a tool—mostly as a tireless line editor.
+That being said, I do treat AI as a tool—since mid-2025, as a tireless line editor.
 If a sentence feels clunky or the right word is stuck on the tip of my tongue, I might ask the AI for a synonym or a quick critique of what I have written, much as I would have dived for my thesaurus or shown a manuscript to a friend.
 It’s actually pretty helpful for pointing out things like excessive filtering or weak phrasing.
 But I never just copy-and-paste what it spits out—rarely if ever has it been that good.
 Instead, I use it to kickstart my own brain, helping me see an angle I might have missed.
 Think of it less like a co-author, and more like a brainstorming partner for revisions.

 To be honest, while AI is okay at that surface-level editing, it’s terrible at the deep stuff.
 AI is great at writing text, but it is awful at understanding subtext.
 If you ask it to write a story, you’ll get something that mimics the shape of a narrative—plot-driven and functional—but it usually lacks soul, nuance, or layered meaning.